cedar-policy/rfcs/text/0008-partial-schema-validation.md

 - Start Date: 2023-06-16
 - Target Major Version: 3.0
 - Reference Issues: https://github.com/cedar-policy/cedar/issues/99
 - Implementation PR: https://github.com/cedar-policy/cedar/pull/79

 # Summary

-Policy authors may not always know every attribute that may exist for every entity type in their schema, or they may want to benefit from some amount of validation before they have finished (or even begun) enumerating every entity type, action, and every attribute for these entity types and action contexts.
-This RFC proposes extending the Cedar policy validator to operate in an unsound mode that would enable detecting some errors in policies with an incomplete or even entirely empty schema.
+This RFC proposes extending the Cedar validator to work with partial or even complete empty schemas, allowing users to begin validating their polices while they construct a schema.
+When a policy mentions an undefined entity type, or attempts to access an undefined attribute of some entity type, the validator will not signal an error, unless it recognizes that there is an inevitable type error.
+For example, even if the type of `access_level` is not declared, we know `principal.access_level > "5"` will inevitably error due to the `>` comparison against a string.
-The proposed validation mode does not attempt to detect all type error.
+Partial schema validation does not attempt to detect all type errors, and is therefore unsound.
-A policy which validates without a schema or with a partial schema may still encounter errors during evaluation.

-Partial schema validation aims to permit three kinds of schema incompleteness:
-1. Incomplete enumeration of entity types or actions.
-2. Incomplete attributes for record types.
-3. Incomplete entity hierarchy specification.
+Policies it accepts may exhibit evaluation errors, but it can still find useful bugs.

 # Basic example